 The Perlegos Family debuts wines fulfilling Lodi's natural Mediterranean identity

-Next week, October 25, 2022, is the day: The day when Jeff and John Perlego release their first ever wines under their Perlegos Family Wine label.
+Next week, October 25, 2022, is the day: The day when Jeff and John Perlego release their first-ever wines under their Perlegos Family Wine label.

-For their own long awaited wines, the Perlegos branding is focused and straightforward.
+For their own long-awaited wines, the Perlegos branding is focused and straightforward.
 As they put it, "Mediterranean inspired, California grown."

 By "Mediterranean," they refer to the fact that they source from vineyards—primarily owned and farmed themselves—in the Lodi Viticultural Area, which is defined by a Mediterranean climate classification.

-Most of the California coastal regions, from Sonoma County all the way down to Santa Barbara, are defined by a classic Mediterranean climate: Essentially, seasons marked by cool, wet winters and nearly bone-dry, warm to hot summers similar, of course, to what you find in Mediterranean winegrowing countries such as Spain, Southern France, most of Italy and Greece.
+Most of the California coastal regions, from Sonoma County all the way down to Santa Barbara, are defined by a classic Mediterranean climate: Essentially, seasons marked by cool, wet winters and nearly bone-dry, warm-to-hot summers similar, of course, to what you find in Mediterranean winegrowing countries such as Spain, Southern France, most of Italy and Greece.
 This is probably the most natural climate for wine grapes in the world.

 The Mediterranean climate in the Lodi AVA, however, is slightly different from that of the rest of California, mostly because it does not experience as much fog influence as the coastal regions.
 Yet Lodi has the same growing season diurnal temperature swings—nighttime temperatures dipping down into the 50°s, and peak summer daytime temperatures rising to 90° or more—as California's coastal regions.
-With almost nary a cloud in the sky, grapes ripening on Lodi vines see the sun from the moment it rises above the Sierra Nevada though every second until it sinks into the Delta.
+With almost nary a cloud in the sky, grapes ripening on Lodi vines see the sun from the moment it rises above the Sierra Nevada through every second until it sinks into the Delta.

-The exciting part about the debut of the Perlegos Family brand is that these wines will reflect Jeff and John Perlegos' dogged determination to preserve as much as that distinctive Mediterranean character in their wines as possible.
+The exciting part about the debut of the Perlegos Family brand is that these wines will reflect Jeff and John Perlegos' dogged determination to preserve as much of that distinctive Mediterranean character in their wines as possible.

 Towards that end, as Jeff Perlegos puts it: "All the Perlegos wines are native yeast fermented.
-Grapes are picked early enough so that the wines are never overripe, they'll have lots of natural acidity that don't have to be 'adjusted' in the winery, and they'll be relatively low in alcohol, preferably around 12%."
+Grapes are picked early enough so that the wines are never overripe, they'll have lots of natural acidities that don't have to be 'adjusted' in the winery, and they'll be relatively low in alcohol, preferably around 12%."